This article was updated on August 6, 2021

 9. Make Current Customers Brand Ambassadors

+There’s no better opportunity for a connection than when a client welcomes their friends over to their remodeled living room and is barraged with questions about who their contractor was.
 As mentioned, word-of-mouth can be an extremely effective marketing source.
 A recent HubSpot study found that 90% of people believe brand recommendations from friends.
-So, if your current customers are happy with your work, see whether or not they’d be willing to speak on your behalf.
+So, if your current customers are happy with your work, see whether or not they'd be willing to speak on your behalf.
 This could include:

-- Posting about your work on social media
+- Posting about your work on social media marketing channels

 - Referring you to friends